Level 2 RIDR

 We can help you understand the pros and cons of entering the Level 2 RIDR program.
 Find out more about the factors that might make you ineligible to participate, the pre-plea sanctions, and the terms for the sentencing hearing.

 Our DUI defense attorneys in Tampa, FL, can also help you contest the administrative suspension of your driver’s license by demanding a formal review hearing.
-Contesting the administrative suspension is the only way to get a DUI notation removed from your driving record.
+Contesting the administrative suspension is the only way to remove a DUI notation from your driving record.

 Before you decide, call us at 813-250-0500.